 The Authority was created by the Act in 1963 to finance, design and construct residential, dining, parking, athletic, cultural, healthcare, and other revenue-producing facilities for the Massachusetts state colleges, which include the public institutions of higher education in the state university segment and the community college segment.
-The state university segment includes: Bridgewater, Fitchburg, Framingham, Salem, Westfield and

-Worcester State Universities, Massachusetts College of Liberal Arts, Massachusetts College of Art and Design, and Massachusetts Maritime Academy.
-The community colleges segment includes: Berkshire, Bristol, Bunker Hill, Cape Cod, Greenfield, Holyoke, Massachusetts Bay, Massasoit, Middlesex, Mount Wachusett, North Shore, Northern Essex, Quinsigamond, Roxbury, and Springfield Technical Community Colleges.
-The Series 2014 Bonds, the Trust Agreement and the Contract relate only to the state university segment.
+The state university segment includes: Bridgewater, Fitchburg, Framingham, Salem, Westfield and Worcester State Universities, Massachusetts College of Liberal Arts, Massachusetts College of Art and Design, and Massachusetts Maritime Academy.
+The community college segment includes: Berkshire, Bristol, Bunker Hill, Cape Cod, Greenfield, Holyoke, Massachusetts Bay, Massasoit, Middlesex, Mount Wachusett, North Shore, Northern Essex, Quinsigamond, Roxbury, and Springfield Technical Community Colleges.
+The Series 2017 Bonds, the Trust Agreement and the Contract relate only to the state university segment.
 Authority financings for the community college segment are undertaken under an entirely separate credit structure.

-The Authority on-campus portfolio currently has capacity for approximately 16,500 students in 44 residential complexes.
-These facilities house approximately 40% of the undergraduate student population and comprise approximately 4.3 million square feet of space in 96 separate structures on the nine State University campuses.
+The Authority's residence halls portfolio currently has capacity for approximately 16,900 students in 55 residential complexes.
+These facilities house approximately 42% of the undergraduate student population and comprise approximately 4.4 million square feet of space on the nine State University campuses.
 There are no residence halls on the Community College campuses.
 See "THE AUTHORITY" herein.